 Our Substance Use Crisis Management and Follow-up Team responds to crisis calls and provides follow-up for up to 30 days with individuals who are dealing with a crisis involving concurrent or serious substance use issues.

 • Frequently use emergency rooms or withdrawal management services with a concurrent disorder or serious substance use

 • Are homeless, under-housed, living in shelters, assisted living, or alternative/supportive housing

 • Can be safely supported in the community

-7 short term residential crisis beds for stays of up to 30 days are available through our partnerships with the University Health Network Ossington Withdrawal Management Centre (6 beds for men) and Eva’s Satellite (1 bed for youth).
+6 short term residential crisis beds for stays of up to 30 days are available through our partnership with Unity Health Network.

 Gerstein Crisis Centre recognizes that inequities in access to health care are common for those who use substances.
 This unequal treatment is worsened when individuals are also experiencing homelessness, poverty, unemployment, and little social support.

 Concurrent issues of mental health and substance use combined can lead to greater inequities and gaps.

 We believe that harm reduction needs to be part of a complete health-care response to address the health and social harms experienced by people who use substances.